wooey/Wooey/docs/celery.rst

 Additional Heroku Options
 -------------------------

-For heroku, you will want to add AMPQ to your app through the dashboard, which should give you a AMPQ url compatible with the above options.
+For heroku, you will want to add AMQP to your app through the dashboard, which should give you a AMQP url compatible with the above options.